-Grants will be offered to incorporated, statutory and government bodies.
-But if you're an individual with a great idea, get your angling club, association or local council to help you prepare an application.
-For more information, contact VFA on (03) 8392 6872 or visit www.vfa.vic.gov.au/fishinggrants to apply online.
+Grants are offered to incorporated, statutory and government bodies but if you're an individual with a great idea, get your angling club, association or local council to prepare an application.
+For more information, call (03) 8392 6872 or visit www.vfa.gov.au/fishinggrants to apply online.